 There can only be one primary text stream through a document.
-The beauty of Primary Text Frames is that when you apply a new Master with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.
+The beauty of Primary Text Frames is that when you apply a new Parent with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.

-If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Master Pages to activate them there.
+If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Parent Pages to activate them there.
 All you need to do is click on the icon shown above to make the little arrow appear.

 The page bleed is the excess space you set to allow for inaccuracy when your commercial printer trims your pages.
 It’s usually ⅛″.
 In InDesign, it appears as a red line around the perimeter of your pages.